Skip to main contentSkip to search

 OAP Wait Time

-OAP-funded programs for young children (12-48 months) that teach parents and caregivers strategies to support their child's development.
-Evidence-based approaches delivered in home or community settings.
+OAP-funded programs for young children aged 12-48 months.
+They teach caregivers strategies to support their child's development at home or in the community.
 While Caregiver-Mediated Early Years Programs is considered highly effective, especially during the critical window of ages 12-48 months for maximum impact, families depending on the Ontario Autism Program face a severe bottleneck.
-Currently, 77% of registered children are waiting to access core services like Caregiver-Mediated Early Years Programs.
+Currently, 77.5% of registered children are waiting to access core services like Caregiver-Mediated Early Years Programs.

 Cost and Funding